-The shale shaker’s performance can be easily observed, all aspects of its operation are visible.
+We can easily observe the shale shaker’s performance, and all aspects of its operation are visible.
 Shale shakers provide the advantage of not degrading soft or friable cuttings.
-When well operated and maintained, shale shakers can produce a relatively dry cuttings discharge.
+Shale shakers can produce a relatively dry cuttings discharge when well operated and maintained.

-In unweighted muds, the shale shaker’s main role is to remove as many solids as possible and reduce the solids loading to the downstream hydro-cyclones and centrifuges to improve their efficiency.
-In muds containing solid weighting agents (Check WBM Additives – OBM Additives) such as barite (barite in drilling), the shale shaker is the primary solids removal device.
+In unweighted muds, the shale shaker’s primary role is to remove as many solids as possible and reduce the solids loading to the downstream hydro-cyclones and centrifuges to improve their efficiency.
+The shale shaker is the primary solids removal device in muds containing solid weighting agents (Check WBM Additives – OBM Additives) such as barite (barite in drilling).
 It is usually relied upon to remove all drilled cuttings coarser than the weighting material.
 Downstream equipment will often remove too much valuable weighting material.

-Enough shakers should be installed to process the entire circulating rate with the goal of removing as many drilled cuttings ( You may be interested in Unrepresentative drilling cuttings) as economically feasible.
-Given the importance of the shale shaker, the most efficient shakers and shakers screens should be selected to achieve the optimum economic performance of the solids control system.
+We should install enough shakers to process the total circulating rate to remove as many drilled cuttings ( You may be interested in Unrepresentative drilling cuttings) as economically feasible.
+Given the importance of the shale shaker, We should select the most efficient shakers and shaker screens to achieve the optimum economic performance of the solids control system.

 Shale Shaler Mechanism

-Simply stated, a shale shaker works by channeling mud and solids onto vibrating screens.
-The mud and fine solids pass through the screens and return to the active system.
+Stated that a shale shaker channels mud and solids onto vibrating screens.
+The drilling mud and fine solids pass through the screens and return to the active system.
 Solids coarser than the screen openings are conveyed off the screen by the vibratory motion of the shaker.
 The shaker is the only solids removal device that makes a separation based on physical particle size.
 Hydrocyclones and centrifuges separate solids based on differences in their relative mass.